zhouyan/MCKL/docs/random.rst

     using MKL_NONDETERM        = MKLEngine<VSL_BRNG_NONDETERM, 32>;
     using MKL_NONDETERM_64     = MKLEngine<VSL_BRNG_NONDETERM, 64>;

-    } // namespace mckl
+    }

 Note that, `Intel MKL`_ RNGs perform the best when they are used to generate vectors of random numbers.
 These wrappers use a buffer to store such vectors.
 And thus they have much larger state space than usual RNGs.
-When there are `Intel MKL`_ routines for generating distribution random variates for one of the distributions discussed later in :ref:`sub-Continuous Distribution` and :ref:`sub-Discrete Distribution`, MCKL automatically uses these routines for vectorized random number generating if the RNG is one of that listed above.
+When there are `Intel MKL`_ routines for generating distribution random variates for one of the distributions discussed later in :ref:`sec-Continuous Distribution` and :ref:`sec-Discrete Distribution`, MCKL automatically uses these routines for vectorized random number generating if the RNG is one of that listed above.
 For example,